Page added 15th July 2020

 The Golden Hammer ‘The Other Foundries’ (Chapter 8 - which you can read on this site) covers the seven or eight foundries that existed in Exeter but the one that doesn’t get much coverage by way of images, always ‘In the Shadows’ is that of Taylor & Bodley and its Northam’s Foundry.
 Chapter 8 refers to its early history and formation.

-I have only one image of Northam’s Foundry (Fig: 1 taken at street level) and those reading this page will probably not have a clue as to where it was located.
+I have only two images of Northam’s Foundry (Figs. 1 and 30, taken at street level) and those reading this page will probably not have a clue as to where it was located.
 However, to the right are some aerial views and two site plans, although Fig 2 was taken in March 1943, and Figs: 3 & 4 in June 1958 I think the Exe and the Customs House will help you get your bearings!

 Fig. 5.
 The signed Partnership Agreement between C M Taylor and A B Green 19th October 1897.
 Alan Barcham Green (who had joined the Company as a Partner in 1897) continued to run the business after the retirement of C M Taylor in 1900.
 This he did on his own account for almost 40 years.

 Fig: 6 shows a plan of the foundry in 1921 with Commercial Road at the bottom of the Plan and refers to the site as being 1758 square yards and 7 square feet in area.
 Fig 7 shows the image of the Foundry for 1902 with Commercial Road at the TOP of the Plan.
 There is little detail that has changed over the nineteen years between the two images.

 Northam’s Foundry site was certainly, in 1871, the property of “The Mayor, Alderman and Citizens of the City and County of the City of Exeter” (Fig: 9) and the yearly rent, unaltered for the following seventeen years was £120 per annum for the site.